MazinLab/KIDSpecSim/README.md

 #### Spectrum simulation steps:
 Now that everything is ready, run the following to obtain a flat-field photon table:

-`python scripts/simulate.py flat`
+`python scripts/simulate.py --type_spectra flat`

 Run the following to obtain a HgAr lamp photon table:

-`python scripts/simulate.py emission -ef mkidspec/linelists/hgar.csv`
+`python scripts/simulate.py --type_spectra emission -ef mkidspec/linelists/hgar.csv`

 Run the following to obtain a Phoenix star model photon table:

-`python scripts/simulate.py phoenix --on_sky`
+`python scripts/simulate.py --type_spectra phoenix --on_sky`

+      Optional: writing a .txt file containing command line arguments exactly as shown is another option if you expect the need to edit many properties.
+For example, run:

+      python scripts/simulate.py --option_file path/to/option_file.txt

+      where option_file.txt contains:

+      --type_spectra phoenix

+      --on_sky

-Move all generated .h5 files into ucsbsim/mkidspec/testfiles.
+Move all generated .h5 files (their file locations are printed in the command line output) into `ucsbsim/mkidspec/testfiles`.
-(These test files are too large to be uploaded to Git and be ready to use.)
+(These test files are too large to be uploaded to Git.)

 Now to recover the Phoenix star spectrum, run: